coffee19850519/single_cell_spatial_image/pipeline/README.md

 ```

 ### Segmentation to pseudo RGB images
 Program **test_pipeline.py** is used to use the existing checkpoint to segmentation the generated pseudo RGB images.
 The top5 results generated after MI ranking are presented to the user.
 The category maps, visualizations and MI values corresponding to top5 are stored in the segmentation_test folder under specified output folder.
+Original 10X data files of 16 samples and checkpoint file can be found on Baidu Cloud Disk[].

 In **test_pipeline.py** ,these parameters are used: